charlzspice/City-Yetu/README.md

 4. **Monitor various resources**
    - Accessing the data collectted by various IOT systems and displaying it on the dashboard to view real-time data from IoT sensors.
    - Data is visualized to show pollution levels and trends.
-   -  Also from this panel the admin can take action to resolve any issue which has not been monitored
+   -  Also from this panel the admin can take action to request for a solution to the concerned department to resolve any issue which has not been monitored and the department ensures that after the issue has been resolved through the system.

 ## Contributing